Latin America is bigger than you might realize.

 Visit Machu Picchu in the Morning

 Let’s face it, the highlight of your trip to Peru, and possibly the main reason you went to the country in the first place, is to see Macchu Picchu.
-This man-made marvel is a relic of the ancient Inca civilization that once ruled over the vast lands of the country.
+This ancient structure is a testament to the ingenuity of the Inca civilization that once reigned over this vast land.

-Although it’s beautiful whatever time of day it is, nothing really beats seeing it slowly being lit up by the sunrise.
-If you’re planning to here, go in the morning when the brightness of the sun is just right and the air is still cool and fresh.
+Although it’s beautiful, whatever time of day it is, nothing really beats seeing it slowly being lit up by the sunrise.
+If you’re planning to here, go in the morning when the sun’s brightness is just right and the air is still cool and fresh.

 Wikimedia Commons